 Understand the fundamentals of Google Analytics tracking and how you can improve your website’s performance.

+Do you trust your data?
+Are you capturing the right basic data?
+Is your data ‘clean’?
 Is your account setup to best practice standards?

 All these questions can be answered by conducting a quick and easy Google Analytics check.

 E-commerce setup and configuration is an important part for online store web analytics.
 The data captured by this report can help you identify your best customers and gain other behavioural insights about your clientele.